samoxbal/HanoiTower/README.md

 #HanoiTower canvas game

-Game logic and drag'n'drop functionality, made with HTML5 Canvas.
+Game logic and drag'n'drop functionality, made by JavaScript and HTML5 Canvas.